Inclusive Federated Learning Through Compliance-Weighted Noise Allocation in Healthcare AI: Introduction

-To mitigate manipulation risks in untrusted client settings, our framework performs adaptive server-side DP, optimizing noise injection to balance privacy and utility~\cite{wang2020global}.
-By adapting noise levels to client compliance scores, it ensures robust performance in resource-constrained healthcare environments.
+Under the semi-honest aggregator threat model described in the Methods (see Threat Model subsection), our framework performs adaptive server-side DP, optimizing noise injection to balance privacy and utility [30].
+By adapting noise levels to client compliance scores, it maintained performance in our benchmark settings.
 The compliance scoring tool enables investigators to weigh regulatory adherence, data integrity, and security protocols, fostering tailored and trustworthy FL deployments.
-We evaluated our method on multiple public datasets~\cite{yang2023medmnist} and aggregation methods~\cite{mcmahan2017communication,li2020federated,reddi2021adaptive}, and quantified overall accuracy gains of 1\% to 15\%.
+We evaluated our method on multiple public datasets [31] and aggregation methods [1,32,33], and quantified accuracy changes relative to compliant-only baselines at matched mean noise scale (individual configurations gained up to +17 percentage points in the released reference implementation).

-This manuscript's contributions are: \textit{i)} a compliance-aware FL framework with adaptive DP, adjusting noise based on client compliance to enhance fairness and inclusivity, \textit{ii)} a web-based compliance scoring tool aligned with healthcare and security standards to provide quantifiable compliance scores, and \textit{iii)} implementation of adaptive server-side DP, enabling resource-constrained clinics to participate while balancing privacy and performance.
+This manuscript's contributions are: \begin{itemize}[leftmargin=*] \item A compliance-aware FL framework with adaptive DP, adjusting noise based on client compliance to enhance fairness and inclusivity. \item A web-based compliance scoring tool --- to our knowledge, the first research tool of its kind for federated-learning compliance quantification --- aligned with HIPAA, GDPR, NIST, ISO, and HL7/FHIR standards.
+The tool is fully PI-configurable (factor selection, weight assignment, and the eligibility-gate-versus-modulating partition are all user-editable) and will be released as open source upon acceptance, enabling independent inter-rater validation studies and community-driven refinement. \item Implementation of adaptive server-side DP, enabling resource-constrained clinics to participate while balancing privacy and performance. \end{itemize}